 - The History Tour

-- Native Wildlife & Diverse Environments
+- The Nature Walk: Wildlife and Diverse Environments

 The Sands Point Preserve’s 216 acres are comprised of diverse natural environments, including the woodland, shoreline, fresh water pond, and grassy open areas – each supports wildlife throughout the four seasons.
 This tour welcomes you to each habitat and introduces you to the species that thrive there.

 According to the North Shore Audubon Society, the Sands Point Preserve is a particularly healthy sanctuary for dozens of bird species – many of which reside here year-round, while others stop off here as they migrate North and South with the changing seasons.
 The woodlands here provide an important refuge for breeding birds, offering secluded nesting sites and plenty of natural food resources.
 Bring your binoculars and search for bird species in the different environments of the Preserve – forest, beach, and pond – this Spring.
 The downloadable guide includes photos of species that are present at the Preserve this season with links to the National Audubon Society’s website for detailed information.

 Check back soon for more tours now in development: